-- 1. In the Rules for 3DS 1.0 or Rules for 3DS 2.0 box, click Launch.
-(You need to set up rules for both 1.0 and 2.0.) - From the menu, select Rules > Write New Rule.
+- 1. On the Cardinal Portal dashboard, in the EMV 3DS Rules Manager box, click Launch. - 2.
+From the menu, select Rules > Write New Rule.

 Provide a name and configure your rule.
 Your rule should include the conditions which trigger a specific authentication outcome.
 See Rule Outcomes.